backus/twitter-follow-recommendations/README.md

    Things in all caps are values you should replace with tokens from the twitter app dashboard.

-3. Pick a list of people you like on twitter and put them in `favorites.csv`.
+3. Pick a list of people you like on twitter and put them in `favorites.txt`.
 For example:

 ```
-$ cat favorites.csv
+$ cat favorites.txt
 alain
 devonzuegel
 backus